UninvitedActivity/UninvitedActivity/README.md

 - ~~Narrow down an update interval that's suitable~~
 - ~~Updating of date stamp of continued activity by IP Addresses that are already in the system~~
   - Make it smarter to minimise database queries (not that performance is any kind of issue)
+- ~~Add a counter to each IP address in the database to track the most active probe sources~~
 - Compare the new set of IP addresses against existing DB content to filter out duplicates in order to minimiase database queries
 - Regular dump and reload of database to put it into a logical IP Address order (like 'sort -uV')
 - Consider durations before removal from the database / list